 - Financialised Food Security: Electronic Food Welfare in the US and South Africa (Luke Bantock)

 I act as UK representative for Ethical Sugar, a non-governmental organisation which campaigns for better social and environmental standards in the sugar industry.
-In this voluntary role I have written discussion papers on the relationship between sugar cane and development and helped co-ordinate the group’s stakeholder forums in Brazil.
+In this voluntary role I have written discussion papers on the relationship between sugar cane and development and managed the English language website.

 Via my position with Ethical Sugar, I also became a member of the multi-stakeholder roundtable Bonsucro.
 In 2012, I was chosen to be part of the committee that would advise on revisions to the production standard against which Bonsucro certifies sugarcane producers as sustainable.
 A guide to Bonsucro for civil society actors is available here.

-Through my research I have also made contributions to significant public reports concerning the sugar industry (e.g. the Nuffield Council on Bioethics' report on biofuels and the Harvard Kennedy School's Collaborating for Change in Sugar Production) and provided information to the policy departments of international development organisations including ActionAid, Oxfam, Traidcraft and the Fairtrade Foundation, as well as to Coca-Cola’s expert convening on land rights in its sugar supply-chain.
+Through my research I have also made contributions to public reports concerning the sugar industry.
+These include the Nuffield Council on Bioethics' report on biofuels and the Harvard Kennedy School's Collaborating for Change in Sugar Production.
+In addition, I have provided information to the policy departments of international development organisations including ActionAid, Oxfam, Traidcraft and the Fairtrade Foundation, as well as to Coca-Cola’s expert convening on land rights in its sugar supply-chain.
 Finally, my work has been cited in media reports, including:

 - Thomas, J. ‘Synthetic Biology: Ecover Must Come Clean’, The Ecologist, 16 July 2014